zzy/surfer/README.md

 ## Contributing

-You are welcome in contributing to the blog-rs project.
+You are welcome in contributing to the blog-rust project.